farnazashrafi/portfolio_project/README_domenico.md

 If at least one of the above failure modes is true, the process fails and the 'machine failure' label is set to 1.
 It is therefore not transparent to the machine learning method, which of the failure modes has caused the process to fail.

+2) Download
+3) Power-BI

 <!-- CATEGORICAL AND BINARY FEATURES -->
 ## Categorical and binary features
+For this graphic we plotted the categorical and binary features as bar diagrams.
+Therefore we put the categorical features on the x-bar and the sum machine failures on the y-bar, divided in the values 0 (failure=False), and 1 (failure=True).

 <!-- ROLE OF PRODUCT QUALITY VARIANTS -->
 ## Role of product quality variants